 The standard mileage rate is the simplest way to deduct local travel expenses because it requires the least amount of tracking.

 Simply take the number of miles you drove for business and multiply it by the standard mileage rate to get your deduction.
-The standard deduction for 2019 and 2020 is 58 cents per mile.
+The standard mileage rate for 2022 is 58.5 cents per mile for 1/1/22 – 6/30/22 and 62.5 cents per mile from 7/1/22 to 12/31/22.
+The Internal Revenue Service (IRS) has updated the optional standard mileage rate in 2023 to 65.5 cents per mile for business travel.

 The sole actual expenses you can deduct under this method, in addition to the mileage, are parking fees, tolls, interest on a car loan, and personal property tax on the vehicle.